jembi/JeMPI/documentation/ui-user-guide.md

 Diagram x - Patient Interaction screen - Golden record
 ![ Patient Interaction screen - Golden record](.gitbook/assets/44.png)

 The user also has the option to update the applicable GR fields where edits are allowed.
-No edits will be allowed on any system generated fields e.g. Golden ID.
+No edits will be allowed on any system generated fields, e.g., Golden ID.
 The fields that are editable are configurable.

 **How does this work?**